ufal/npfl129/exam/questions.md

 1. Define precision (including true positives and others), recall, $F_1$ score, and $F_\beta$ score (we stated several formulations for $F_1$ and $F_\beta$ scores; any one of them will do).
 [10]

 1. Explain the difference between micro-averaged and macro-averaged $F_1$ scores.
-List a few examples of when you would use them.
+Under what circumstances do we use them?
 [10]

 1. Explain (using examples) why accuracy is not a suitable metric for unbalanced target classes, e.g., for a diagnostic test for a contagious disease.
 [5]